Supporting Your Local Independent Bookstore

 Why Is Supporting Local Bookstores Important?

-When you step back and take on the bigger picture, you aren't just supporting your local bookseller, which is an amazing thing to do regardless.
+When you step back and take on the bigger picture, you aren't just supporting your local bookseller, which is a fantastic thing to do regardless.
 You are investing money back into publishing, allowing more authors to have their books published, better deals for indie bookstores, and supporting authors.
 Authors who release books online typically have to pay a fee to the seller, meaning they don't always get the full cut of the sale depending on where the book is bought.

 Leave Reviews